 This topic describes how to roll back a disk by using a snapshot.
-When the system is unresponsive or an incorrect operation was performed, you can roll back a disk to a previous version by using its snapshots.
+When the system does not respond or an incorrect operation is performed, you can roll back a disk to a previous version by using its snapshots.
 Before you roll back a disk, you must have created at least a snapshot of the disk.
 If you roll back system disks, the current SSH key pairs or usernames and passwords of the instances remain bound to the disks after the disks are rolled back.

 - A snapshot of the disk to be rolled back is created, and no new snapshot is being

 Warning The rollback operation is irreversible.
-After a disk is rolled back, the data from the creation of the snapshot to when the disk is rolled back is lost.
+After a disk is rolled back, the data that you added, deleted, or changed from the creation of the snapshot to the time when the disk is rolled back is lost.
 To avoid data losses caused by incorrect operations, we recommend that you create a snapshot for the current disk before you roll back the disk.

 - The disk has not been released.